RajatNair/angular-nodejs-sql/angular-frontend/README.md

 ## Build

-Run `npm run release` for a production build .
+Run `npm run release` for a production build.
 The build artifacts will be stored in the `dist/` directory.
+During production builds, code linting and unit tests have to pass or build will fail.

 ## Running unit tests